marek5050/marek5050.github.io/_posts/2018-02-09-Deploying_a_Fabric_Composer_Network.md

 subtitle: they say it should make your life easier
 date: 2018-02-09
 categories: go
-status: draft
+status: publish
 ---

-## 1. Deploy a Fabric 1.1 network
+## Deploy a Fabric 1.1 network

 For this step we can just follow instructions from the official README.md
 1. In a directory of your choice (these instructions will assume `~/fabric-tools`), download the archive file that contains these tools.
 There are both .zip and .tar.gz formats - select one of these options: